Five steps to waste efficiency

 In business, it is impossible to manage something that isn’t measured.
 Establishing the types and quantities of materials in the business waste stream is commonly referred to as a ‘waste assessment’ or ‘waste audit,’ but the analysis does not need to be as onerous as it sounds.

-Using the worksheets and conversion tables, a business can quickly determine the amount of waste it generates.
+Using the worksheets (see availability) and conversion tables, a business can quickly determine the amount of waste it generates.
 For the quick visual assessment, go around to all the bins presented for collection just before the collection truck arrives and see how full they are.
 Don't worry if there are different sized bins; simply note down the sizes, an estimate of how full they are, and how often waste is collected.
 For example, there might be a standard domestic 240-litre wheelie bin that is 50 per cent full and collected once a week, thus equaling 120 litres of waste per week.

 Once this information has been collated, the business knows how much waste material is produced within a given timeframe.